+Some of this property had existed for several decades.
+For example, previously owned by coal master Samuel Potter, nephew Henry came into possession of two copyhold premises in East Street in early 1851.
 One had been a chandler’s shop and was now a bakery and house lived in by Frederick Hodgkinson who in 1850 had married Eliza Mason, the daughter of chandler Moses and Sarah (nee Lings).
-Perhaps that was when the conversion to a bakery occurred.
+Perhaps that was when the conversion from candle-making to baking occurred.

 The other was lived in by Henry Carrier senior and after his death in 1852, by his son Samuel.